webcatalog/webcatalog-legacy/SUBMIT_NEW_APP.md

   `android.png` (if you want to support Android): 512x512px, should be transparent.
 [Design Guidelines](https://www.google.com/design/spec/style/icons.html)

-One app per commit; one commit per app.

 As soon as your pull request is merged and a release tag is set, [Travis CI](https://travis-ci.org) will automatically compile and publish the app on WebCatalog.